sdmtt/jQuery-Tags/README.md

 ### tagAdded

-Callback which is executed after a tag has been added.
-The function receives two parameters: the tag name, and a jQuery object (the text field)
+Callback executed after a tag has been added.
+The function receives two parameters: the tag name, and a jQuery object (the text field).

 ### tagRemoved

-Callback which is executed after a tag has been removed.
-It accepts the same parameters as *tagAdded*
+Callback executed after a tag has been removed.
+It accepts the same parameters as *tagAdded*.